What is GrooveBlog?

 - Then click Done.

-- Currently, there are only three themes that you can choose from, however, Groove is planning to add more themes here later down the track.
+- Currently, there are only one main theme that you can choose from, however, Groove is planning to add more themes here later down the track.

 - Just click on the “use theme”.
 Click “Yes, change it”.

 - Head back to the home tab and you can see how your blog would look like in the front end.

 - Click on the Customize button on the selected theme.

 - This will load the default placeholder image and post but don’t worry whatever changes you made will still be active.